 - What the historical record had to add.

-She married Arthur M Phelps at age 21 in 1883.
-She and Arthur had two children Earl and Marion.
 I have several photos of her.
-She died at age 65.
-I know where she and Arthur lived, I’ve been there.
+I know where she and Arthur lived.
+I’ve been there.
 I’ve been to their grave in Hector, NY.
 That’s all I know.
 Everything else, I’d have to make up drawing on the answers to the questions above.